GerHobbelt/sdcc/sim/ucsim/README.md

 ### External tools

 uCsim is not well supported (yet) by external tools.
-But some exists already.
+But some exist already.

 ** SerialView **